dustinpfister/blog_posts/_posts/threejs-vector3.md

     // TO SET THE POSTION OF cube2 cube2.position.set(2, 0, 0);
     scene.add(cube2);
     // CAMERA
     var camera = new THREE.PerspectiveCamera(50, 4 / 3, .5, 1000);
     // USING THE SET METHOD TO SET THE POSITION OF THE CAMERA camera.position.set(3, 3, 3);
     camera.lookAt(0, 0, 0);
     var renderer = new THREE.WebGLRenderer();
     renderer.setSize(640, 480);
     document.getElementById('demo').appendChild(renderer.domElement);
     renderer.render(scene, camera);
 }
     ());
 ```

-## 3 - Set objects in a circle e around the center of a group example of Vector3.set
+## 3 - Set objects in a circle around the center of a group example of Vector3.set

 In this example I will once again be using the set method to set the position of objects, this time it is a collection of mesh objects that are children of a group.